 What Exactly Are You Doing?

-I want to kick off blog 2 by urging you to reconsider your ambition if you don’t have a “why.”
-It’s going to be very difficult to scale with a supply and demand mentality.
-Just because there’s a need, doesn’t mean you’ll succeed.
-Writing “we offer X” on your about us page isn’t going to sustain for long.
 You have to be able to relay competence alongside the provision.
 In other words, zero in on what you do really well.
-What’s your bread and butter than can be promised time and time again?
-Don’t reach too far and stay focused on guarantees.
+What’s your bread and butter – than can be promised time and time again?
+Try not to reach too far and stay centered on unique traits and guarantees.
+Think about industry needs or the initial questions customers may have:

 Who Makes Up Your Company?

-Showcasing Internal Employees
+Showcasing Internal Employees.

 Brand Cohesion is Important on an About Us Page

 It’s a huge advantage when ideal customers identify with someone on your staff.
 In a professional, team environment, try not to let individual profiles distract visitors from the identity of the brand.
 A cohesive presentation that’s clean is ideal for most workplaces.
 Every profile needs to include standard design elements with a team-centric approach.

 I highly recommend taking professional headshots or even capturing a video for your about page.
 Not everyone is interested in reading.
 The consumer’s ability to see people speak, in action or at work is highly effective.
 A few hundred bucks on a simple production or some action photos can go a long way.

 Differentiating your value will take your about us page to another level.
 In reality, this is where you combine “what you do” and “who does what.”
 Aside from the competent people that make up your organization, you need to be able to explain the cohesiveness of the culture and how it benefits customers.
 But before you promote it, you have to develop it.